Pakistan, Japan Cooperating To Promote Agro-based Industry - UrduPoint

 He added that Japan had imports mainly in agriculture including cotton yawn, oils, knitwear's, cotton fabric and woven cotton fabric.

-He said that both side have more potential to increase bilateral trade from current volume of trade and double the figure to exploit the resources.
+The Japanese diplomat said both side have more potential to increase bilateral trade from current volume of trade and double the figure to exploit the resources.

 /395